Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Thomas Cook (1808 – 1892) was born in modest circumstances in Melbourne, Derbyshire.
-Cook was raised in the family’s New Connexion Baptist.
+He was raised as a New Connexion Baptist.
 Thomas Cook was just four years old when his father died.

 Meanwhile, his travel agency business continued to grow.
 300 people were taken to Scotland in 1846.

-Cook’s son, John Mason Cook (1834 – 1899), was appointed head of a new office at Fleet Street, London in 1865.
+John Mason Cook (1834 – 1899), son of Thomas Cook, was appointed head of a new office at Fleet Street, London from 1865.
 An energetic man, he made an immediate impact, and the subsequent growth of the business was due as much to the son as the father.

-In 1871 John Mason Cook entered in full partnership with his father, and the firm became known as Thomas Cook & Son.
-In 1878 the son took full control of the firm.
+John Mason Cook entered into full partnership with his father from 1871, and the firm became known as Thomas Cook & Son, with an invested capital of over £250,000.

-In 1926 the head office was relocated to larger premises at Berkeley Street, Piccadilly, from 1926.
+The head office was relocated to larger premises at Berkeley Street, Piccadilly, from 1926.

-By 1939 Thomas Cook & Son had operations in 300 locations, and employed over 4,000 people.
-The head office at Berkeley Street, London, employed 1,500 people at peak periods.
+Thomas Cook & Son had operations in 300 locations, and employed over 4,000 people by 1939.
+The head office at Berkeley Street employed 1,500 people at peak periods.